 - Santa Claus is a legend.

 - Therefore the legend of Santa is no different than religion

 But this does nothing more than beg the question.
 It’s not presenting an argument or dismantling a claim, it’s presenting a preconceived conclusion as an established fact.
 It doesn’t attempt to answer why one thinks Christianity is a legend or even why one thinks Santa Claus is a legend.

 Let me give a comedic example as to why I see this as a highly ineffective way to argue.
 Say I loved one flavor of pizza (i.e. the spicy one) but my friend loved another (i.e. Meatlovers).
 If I wanted to argue that my flavor is best, would it be effective to say “Meatlovers is equivalent to pig slop!”?
 Not really.
 I didn’t give a further reason than my preconceived opinion.
 It’d be much more effective if I said something along the lines of “The meat they use in that pizza isn’t natural.”
 I’m now presenting a reason as to why I dislike Meatlovers.
 The question is, why didn’t I just use that reason instead of my comparison at the beginning?
 The comparison carries little to no weight.

 The Santa Claus argument adopts the same approach.
-In the skeptic’s mind, I’m sure it makes perfect sense, but anyone outside of his mind won’t make much sense of it.
+In the skeptic’s mind, I’m sure it makes perfect sense, but anyone outside of his mind won’t make heads or tails of it.
 It’s pointless in the long run.
 If one can argue much more effectively another way by explaining why they see religion as a legend, why even bother to make the comparison to Santa Claus?
 Why is the argument still so popular?
 The answer is why wouldn’t it be?
 It’s a popular and humorous slogan meant to mock the opposite.
 What can we do about it?

 We’re met with hundreds of commercials a day, I just ignore one more.